asu-cis-capstone/tooltime/README.md

 ToolTime is hosted throgh GoDaddy on a web domain paired with a MySQL server (version 5.5.4-cll-lve GPL).
 We are developing on PHP version 5.5.12 and run our local testing through WAMPSERVER 2.5 with Apache 2.4.9.
 In addition to this, we are utilizing CakePHP 2.6.1 for a PHP script library and Bootstrap 3.3.2 for mobile-first web styling.
 We plan to utilize the jQuery, jQuery UI, and jQuery Mobile script libraries to implement some functionality in the future - these versions will be listed once implemented.
 Our GoDaddy server is hosted via a UNIX socket in a 64-bit environment.

+Generally, during development, our team work on local WAMP servers to test new features.
+We then use FTP to move updated files to our website's root directory.
+We then perform further testing in the server environment.
+Finally, we notify the team of our work and push changes to the git repo.

 ##Backlog [![Stories in Ready](https://badge.waffle.io/asu-cis-capstone/tooltime.svg?label=ready&title=Ready)](http://waffle.io/asu-cis-capstone/tooltime)
 - Develop rental web app
 - Clone login database